Albemarle County, Virginia: Law enforcement

-Representation & elections
+Representation and elections

-Albemarle is represented by Republican Bryce Reeves and Democrat Creigh Deeds in the Virginia State Senate; Republicans Chris Runion, Rob Bell, and Matt Fariss and Democrat Sally L. Hudson represent the county in the Virginia House of Delegates.
-Republican Bob Good represents most of the county in the U.S. House of Representatives.
-Democrat Abigail Spanberger represents a small sliver in the most Northwest portion of Albemarle County.
+Albemarle is represented by Democrat Creigh Deeds in the Virginia State Senate; Democrats Katrina Callsen and Amy Laufer represent the county in the Virginia House of Delegates.
+Republican John McGuire represents most of the county in the U.S. House of Representatives.
+Democrat Eugene Vindman represents a small sliver in the most northwestern portion of Albemarle County.

 For much of the second half of the 20th century, Albemarle County was heavily Republican, like most of this part of Virginia.
 However, the Republican edge narrowed significantly in the 1990s, in part due to the influence of the University of Virginia.
 In 2004, John Kerry carried it by two points, becoming the first Democrat to win the county since 1948.
-It swung hard to Barack Obama in 2008, and since then has become one of the few Democratic bastions in central Virginia, though it is not as overwhelmingly Democratic as Charlottesville.
+It swung hard to Barack Obama in 2008, and since then, it has become one of the few Democratic bastions in central Virginia, though it is not as overwhelmingly Democratic as Charlottesville.

 Education

 The Albemarle County Public School System operates public education in the county.
 It provides education to nearly 14,000 students including preschool through high school.
 The Albemarle County Public School System's mission is to "establish a community of learners and learning, through relationships, relevance and rigor, one student at a time."
 ACPS provides 25 school facilities which include Community Lab School, a charter school that is located in the City of Charlottesville, Albemarle High School, Western Albemarle High School, and Monticello High School.
-The School Board and the Superintendent, Dr. Matthew Haas, work closely together in operating the Albemarle County Public School System.
+The School Board and the Superintendent, Matthew Haas, work closely together in operating the Albemarle County Public School System.

 Many private schools in Albemarle serve the county and students from surrounding areas.
 These include: